 THE VERDICT?
 5+5 SHOULD BE > 10

-After 10+ years of on premise MDM, companies are still struggling to get a true customer 360 and something as basic as mapping Dun & Bradstreet hierarchies to ones that actually reflect how they do business.
+After 10+ years of on-premises MDM, companies are still struggling to get a true customer 360 and something as basic as mapping Dun & Bradstreet hierarchies to ones that actually reflect how they do business.

-Ironically Gartner's report that calls for a TCO assessment of cloud vs. on premise has thrown down the gauntlet to cloud MDM vendors.
-They are demanding that they prove that their functionality is better than those of their elder, on premise counterparts.
+Ironically Gartner's report that calls for a TCO assessment of cloud vs. on-premises has thrown down the gauntlet to cloud MDM vendors.
+They are demanding that they prove that their functionality is better than those of their elder, on-premises counterparts.
 After all, there is no disputing the pure physical cost savings that cloud delivers.